-If any other party discloses information about the wellbeing of a student to IBS such as the parent of a student, Halls of Residence staff etc. then the Student Support Manager should be notified.
-The Student Support Manager will decide on the appropriate course of action.
+If any other party discloses information about the wellbeing of a student to IBS such as the parent of a student, Halls of Residence staff etc. then IBS Wellbeing should be notified.
+IBS Wellbeing will decide on the appropriate course of action.